maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 [John Gruber]: http://daringfireball.net/2012/12/google_maps_iphone

 I don't really understand how that becomes three pale dots but then I don't really understand CSS.

+### Edit 3: I was wrong about instapaper

+*Completely* wrong!
+I made some bad assumptions and now I'm really confused.

+In the first draft of this post, I had this scattered throughout my paragraphs anywhere you see "hr" or "hrs" above:

+    <code>&lt;hr /&gt;</code>

+Which is what my markdown processor, Kramdown, generates when I write this:

+    `<hr />`

+It wraps it in the code tags *and* replaces the angle brackets with their HTML entities, with the goal to make sure it's not recognized as a horizontal rule, but as anonymous, quoted code.
+Despite these precautions, Instapaper rendered those as horizontal rules, [awkwardly breaking up paragraphs](http://d.pr/i/4wEm) instead of displaying the code's text inline.

+That behavior may make sense in some contexts, but not really in this one.
+So I went through and removed the brackets, despite it looking kind of goofy without them.
+But this post was ostensibly about writing blog posts with things like Instapaper in mind, and I wanted it to be readable in there.

+What's even more baffling is that hrs that *weren't* inline with paragraphs wouldn't display at all.
+Just regular plain old hrs.
+Not on Daring Fireball and not on here.
+For a parser that is so aggressive as to forcibly render hrs that don't want to be, it's bizarre that it ignores the ones with their hand raised.

+So, I dunno.
+I'm pleased that I managed to find a CSS replacement for Blanc and Hackett's vibe, but now I'm not sure if they were doing it wrong at all.
+At least theirs show up.